-Click on the images to download a free and printable copy of the resources.
-See the bottom of the page for some additional resources for the Unit (these will be updated regularly so make sure to keep checking in!).
+Click on the images below to download free, printable copies of the resources.
+See the bottom of the page for some additional resources.

 This manual for teachers contains background information, teaching plans, suggestions for lesson extensions and ideas for projects.

 It is very helpful for us to know if some or all of the Unit is being used in a school and how many students it is reaching.
-So, if you intend to use the Unit, please let us know by dropping a line to bridget.martin@ucd.ie or access.classics@ucd.ie.
+If you intend to use the Unit, please let us know by dropping a line to bridget.martin@ucd.ie or access.classics@ucd.ie.
+Thanks!

 This PowerPoint is created to complement the manual for teachers and contains additional information for students and easily printable worksheets.